TokenFormer: Rethinking Transformer Scaling with Tokenized Model Parameters: Conclusion

 \section{Conclusion}

 This paper introduces \ourmethod, a naturally scalable architecture that leverages the attention mechanism to facilitate not only inter-token computations but also interactions between tokens and model parameters, thereby enhancing architectural flexibility.
-By representing model parameters as tokens, we replace all linear projection layers in the Transformer with our Pattention layers, allowing for seamless and efficient incremental scaling without the need for retraining from scratch.
-We believe that this architecture, offering greater flexibility than traditional Transformers, will further contribute to the development of foundation models.
+By representing model parameters as tokens, we replace all linear projections in Transformer with our Pattention, allowing for seamless incremental scaling without retraining from scratch.
+We believe that this architecture, offering greater flexibility than Transformers, will further contribute to the development of foundation models.